ManchalaManasa123/Digital-Two-Wheeler-Hub/README.md

 we seek to create a Minimum Viable Product (MVP) that realizes the essential user flows:

-•\tBuyers will be able to search and filter listings of available two-wheelers.
+•Buyers will be able to search and filter listings of available two-wheelers.

-•\tSellers/dealers will be able to create and manage their listings with photos.
+•Sellers/dealers will be able to create and manage their listings with photos.

-•\tUsers will get to see comprehensive specs of every listing.
+•Users will get to see comprehensive specs of every listing.

-•\tEasy EMI and fuel price calculators will be built in for decision-making support.
+•Easy EMI and fuel price calculators will be built in for decision-making support.

-•\tA responsive and clean UI will provide usability across platforms.
+•A responsive and clean UI will provide usability across platforms.

 Stretch goals are side-by-side comparison, upcoming launches module, test ride booking, and dealer dashboards.